 Attending the illustrious Indiana University on scholarship in 2008, Hunter was exposed to and involved in many different musical projects and endeavors.
 While studying with the legendary Dr. David Baker, Tom Walsh, and the entire highly-esteemed Jazz faculty at IU, Hunter performed, toured, and recorded with The Latin Jazz Collective under the direction of seven-time Grammy Nominee Michael Spiro.
-Hunter also performed and toured with the IU Soul Revue under the direction of Berklee School of Music Graduate and past saxophonist with Erykah Badu, Fareed Mahluli.
-Hunter became a regularly hired saxophonist and performer with many university grown groups including: The Main Squeeze, El Fuego Lento, The Media Noche Trio, The Hunter Diamond/Ryan Knudsen Sextet, Mixtedo Sonido, The Black-Diamond Quartet, and The Hunter Diamond Quintet.
+Hunter also performed and toured with the IU Soul Revue under the direction of saxophonist Fareed Mahluli.
+Hunter became a regularly working saxophonist and performer with many university grown groups including: The Main Squeeze, El Fuego Lento, The Media Noche Trio, The Hunter Diamond/Ryan Knudsen Sextet, Mixtedo Sonido, The Black-Diamond Quartet, and The Hunter Diamond Quintet.

-Also during his time at IU, a group co-led with percussionist Ryan Knudsen was awarded first runner-up in the 2011 Indiana University Latin American Music Recording Competition.
+The Hunter Diamond/Ryan Knudsen sextet was awarded first runner-up in the 2011 Indiana University Latin American Music Recording Competition.
 In April 2012, Hunter was selected to perform in the Indiana University Presidential Concert with seven-time Grammy winner Bob Hurst, two-time Grammy winner Peter Erskine, five-time Grammy winner Randy Brecker, and Grammy nominee Alan Pasqua.
-Upon performing his Senior Recital in March 2012, Hunter was nominated by the Jazz Faculty for a Performer’s Certificate which he received after a third round performance in front of a host of Indiana University Jacobs School of Music Faculty members.
+Upon graduation, Hunter was nominated by the Jazz Faculty for a Performer’s Certificate which he received after a third round performance in front of a host of Indiana University Jacobs School of Music Faculty members.

-Hunter was then hired by Celebrity Cruise Lines as a Saxophonist, Flautist, and Clarinetist in the Celebrity Orchestra.
-During his contract on the Celebrity Equinox, Hunter established a strong working relationship with Origin Recording Artist Les Demerle, regularly playing with Les’ Quartet and arranging an entire Cannonball Adderly/Nancy Wilson tribute concert which was performed in August of 2013.
-After becoming Musical Director on the Celebrity Century, he helped to develop and produce an Eagles Tribute Show with the band Twist of 8, during which he was also a featured performer.
+Hunter was then hired by Celebrity Cruise Lines as a saxophonist, flautist, clarinetist, and musical director in the Celebrity Orchestra.
+During his contract on the Celebrity Equinox, Hunter established a strong working relationship with Origin Recording Artist Les Demerle (former drummer of the Harry James Orchestra), regularly playing with Les’ Quartet and arranging a Cannonball Adderly/Nancy Wilson tribute concert which was performed in August of 2013.

-After only a few months in Chicago, Hunter has strongly established himself alongside many of the great working musicians in the city.
-As a multiple woodwinds player, he has played the multiple woodwind chair in The Mercury Theater’s productions of Avenue Q(2014), and The Christmas Schooner(2014), and The Addams Family(2015); Awkward Pause Theater’s production of Urinetown: The Musical(2014); St. Viator High School's production of Bye Bye Birdie(2017); North Shore Country Day School's production of Seussical(2017).
+After only a few months in Chicago, Hunter strongly established himself alongside many of the great working musicians in the city.
+As a multiple woodwinds player, he has performed in The Mercury Theater’s productions of Avenue Q(2014), The Christmas Schooner(2014), The Addams Family(2015), Awkward Pause Theater’s production of Urinetown: The Musical(2014), St. Viator High School's Bye Bye Birdie(2017), and North Shore Country Day School's Seussical(2017).